Prediabetes subtypes identified

-Category: Environment Hits: 3All prediabetes is not the same: in people in the preliminary stages of type 2 diabetes, there are six clearly distinguishable subtypes, which differ in the development of the disease, diabetes risk, and the development of secondary diseases.
+Category: Environment Hits: 4All prediabetes is not the same: in people in the preliminary stages of type 2 diabetes, there are six clearly distinguishable subtypes, which differ in the development of the disease, diabetes risk, and the development of secondary diseases.
 The new classification can help in the future to prevent the manifestation of diabetes or the development of diabetes complications through targeted prevention.

 Read more https://www.sciencedaily.com/releases/2021/01/210104131928.htm